anjaysahoo/frontend-interview/1-important-concept/4-js-concept/polyfills/readme.md

     var accumulator = initialValue;

     for(let i = 0; i < this.length; i++){
+        //checking accumulator first is important because
-        accumulator = accumulator ? cb(accumulator, this[i], i, this) : this[i];
+        //if we don't have initialValue, accumulator will be undefined accumulator = accumulator ? cb(accumulator, this[i], i, this) : this[i];
     }